Annulment Of Marriage In Singapore: 5 Must-Read Facts

 Couples that want to separate but have not yet passed the three years of marriage may file for an annulment instead of Divorce.
 Even then, they must prove their union was a voidable or void marriage by presenting evidence and facts to support their claims.

 If you want to file for an annulment, contact Tembusu Law.
 We’re a Singapore law firm offering legal representation in Family Law, Corporate Law, Litigation, Bankruptcy, Criminal Law, and other areas of law.
+Our experienced criminal lawyers in Singapore are also available for any related legal concerns.

 Get a free 30-minute consultation, or check our legal services for more information.